ibm-cloud-docs/vmwaresolutions/vcenter/scb-orderinginstance-cons-work-cluster.md

 # Consolidated and workload cluster
 {: #scb-orderinginstance-consoli}

 New deployments of Security and Compliance Readiness Bundle instances are no longer supported.
-You can still add or delete clusters, add or remove VMware ESXi™ servers or NFS storage, and add or remove services for existing instances.
+You can still add or delete clusters, add or delete VMware ESXi™ servers or NFS storage, and add or remove services for existing instances.
 You can also view and delete your Security and Compliance Readiness Bundle instances.
 {: deprecated}

 Specify the following settings for the consolidated cluster.